deadlightreal/byte-lang/README.md

 # Byte Lang

+## Byte Lang currently supports only ARM64 on macOS.
+Support for x86 and other architectures will be implemented later.

 **Byte Lang** is an emerging programming language designed to combine the low-level control of assembly language with the readability and structure of high-level languages.
 Currently in its early stages, Byte Lang offers a foundational set of commands and features aimed at high performance and clear, efficient programming.

 ## Features